microsoft/pxt/common-docs/javascript/sts.md

 ### Arrays

-As with functions, arrays can only be cast to an interface J with has a single index singature matching the array's type; the interface J can have no other properties.
+As with functions, arrays can only be cast to an interface J with has a single index signature matching the array's type; the interface J can have no other properties.

 ## Optional properties